 South Dakota Abortion Quick Facts

-- Abortion is banned after 20 weeks except if the life of the mother is at risk.
+- Abortion is illegal in South Dakota, except if the life of the mother is at risk.

 - Chemical abortion pills are tightly regulated in South Dakota.